blcxtranslations/blcx/_translated/chapter-0039.md

 Everyone was familiar with spirit tools and crafting materials.
 These beast eggs were the unhatched offspring of monstrous beasts.

-As everyone knows, monstrous beasts and cultivators alike could absorb the spiritual power of the heavens and earth, 具有莫大神通.
+As everyone knows, monstrous beasts and cultivators alike could absorb the spiritual power of the heavens and earth.
 However, despite the fact that monstrous beasts are ferocious, they can still be tamed, and once they follow a master, they will never betray them.
 Many sects had a habit of taming monstrous beasts to guard the sect.

 These monstrous beast eggs were the eggs of the tamed monstrous beasts of the Soaring Cloud sect.
 Since they were unhatched, they have yet to accept a master, so they were an exceptionally good deal.